TonyPhan0505/JSPlatform/README.md

 # JSPlatform
-A Flask web app to manage work-flow and do collaborative work in companies.
+A Flask web app to manage work-flow and do collaborative work.
 Tech-stack: Python, HTML, CSS, SQLite3